cabberley/HA_RedbackTech/README.md

 - Reset Inverter to AUTO (Will delete all schedules in the Inverter and also then reset the Inverter mode to 'Auto')
 - Reset Start Time to Now (Explained above)

+### Quick start to using the inverter controls

+A simple trick to help get you started, if you go into your settings and devices, to the Inverter Device, there is an option in the group of 'Controls' to add them all to a dashboard in a suggested card.

 ## TO DO LIST

 - Create a HA Calender to surface the all the scheduled events.
 - Use something more user friendly for the event ids in the Schedule Selector list.
+- Add control for the Relays on the SI model inverters